solrevdev/solrevdev.github.io/_posts/2019-05-13-imported-project-microsoft-common-props-not-found.md

 As I mentioned in the GitHub issue I will leave the bug open for a while as while the commands worked for me they may not persist and there may be more to it than that.

-In fact, I’ve just read a [similar issue](https://github.com/OmniSharp/omnisharp-vscode/issues/2604#issuecomment-429814128)  that suggests that OmniSharp shouldn’t be using the MSBuild assets from mono and should be using the dotnet sdk version instead.
+In fact, I've just read a [similar issue](https://github.com/OmniSharp/omnisharp-vscode/issues/2604#issuecomment-429814128)  that suggests that OmniSharp shouldn't be using the MSBuild assets from mono and should be using the dotnet sdk version instead.

 That makes sense to me.
 So reinstalling mono while apparently working may not be the top solution.

 I may try using [this command](https://github.com/OmniSharp/omnisharp-vscode/issues/2604#issuecomment-429814128) at some point but for now, as I said everything seems to work ok.

-This post is here in case this happens again, it’s nice to google a problem and find your own blog has the answer plus if anyone else benefits then even better.  👌
+This post is here in case this happens again, it's nice to google a problem and find your own blog has the answer plus if anyone else benefits then even better.  👌